-Tell somebody you’re moving to (or even just visiting) New Orleans, and without fail, they get jealous.
+Tell somebody you’re moving to New Orleans (or even just visiting), and without fail, they get jealous.

 New Orleans is a party town.
 It’s a feel-good destination that conjures visions of parades and beads, jazz and Creole cuisine.
 These are just a few of the reasons why more than 17.47 million visitors came to New Orleans in 2017.
 Corporate thought leaders and professional associations come for conventions by the thousands.
 There is a concentration of biotech and medical districts in New Orleans, along with a range of universities.
 And the city’s passion for pro and college football might just rival any city in America.